spiraldb/vortex/README.md

 Analogously, `vortex-serde` is designed to handle the low-level physical details of reading and writing Vortex arrays.
 Choices about which encodings to use or how to logically chunk data are left up to the `Compressor` implementation.

-One of the unique attributes of the Vortex file format is that it encodes the physical layout of the data within the file's footer.
+One of the unique attributes of the (in-progress) Vinyl file format is that it encodes the physical layout of the data within the file's footer.
 This allows the file format to be effectively self-describing and to evolve without breaking changes to the file format specification.

-This forward-looking extensibility (of encodings, of compressor strategies, and of layouts) led a friend of the project to describe the project as "the LLVM of file formats" (albeit with batteries-included defaults).

 ## Components